giordyb/doppler_shifter/install.md

     + you can also change the step size
 17. test it manually by running the script
     + python3 doppler_shifter.py
-18. if everything works then you can add the wrapper script to crontab
+18. if everything works then you can add and enable the service
-    + crontab -e
+    + sudo systemctl enable doppler_shifter
-    + @reboot /home/pi/doppler_shifter/wrapper.sh
+    + sudo systemctl start doppler_shifter